spadin/ward/README.md

 Gets ward information for any given address in the city of Chicago.

+### Installation

+Insert the following into your Gemfile.

+    gem "ward-chicago", "~> 0.1.1"

 ### Usage

+    require 'ward' # NOTE

     ward = Ward.new
     ward.find('1 N. State St., Chicago, Il 60602')